kkazzann/translations-api/README.md

    - `DEPLOY_PATH` — absolute path to the repo on the server
 7. On push to `main`, the workflow will SSH to the server and run `./deploy.sh main` which:
    - fetches the latest code
-   - installs deps with bun/pnpm
+   - installs deps with bun
    - runs `pm2 startOrReload ecosystem.config.js`

 Notes:

-- `ecosystem.config.js` uses `bun` as the interpreter.
-Change to `node` if you prefer compiled JS.
+- `ecosystem.config.js` uses `bun` as the interpreter exclusively.
+- PM2 version 5.4.2 is recommended for better bun compatibility.
 - You can instead configure a GitHub webhook and a lightweight webhook handler on the server to call `./deploy.sh` on push.